Wisdom Teeth Removal

 Our oral surgeon is board-certified and medically trained to treat the mouth, face, and jaw regions, meaning they can address foundational or related issues in addition to removing your wisdom teeth.

 At Greater Charlotte Oral and Facial Surgery, patients are treated with the kindness, respect, and dignity they deserve.
 Our staff is ready to welcome you and your loved ones to our state-of-the-art practice.
-As trusted oral surgeons, Dr. Marashi and Dr. Coviak take the time to get to know you, order and review diagnostic scans, and develop a treatment plan designed to optimize your oral health.
+As a trusted oral surgeon, Dr. Marashi takes the time to get to know you, order and review diagnostic scans, and develop a treatment plan designed to optimize your oral health.
 Our Charlotte team strives to make ourselves available to patients whenever they need us - including after hours.
 If you're in pain or have a question, someone from our team will be there to help you.

 Wisdom Teeth Removal FAQs